rebelsky/csc151/DEVELOPER.md

 4. Create the directory handouts/overviews.

-5. In the handouts director, run the command `../tools/schedule-overviews` to make XML equivalents to the `md` files.
+5. In the handouts directory, run the command `../tools/schedule-overviews` to make XML equivalents to the `md` files.

 An Incomplete Strategy for Pushing Updates from Forks